 Equally important are the images used.
 A solitary figure, with their head in their hands, more often than not cast in dark, sombre lighting.
 These images after referred to as the “headclutcher” and have become a familiar sight in media portrayals of mental illness.

 Charities and campaigners have, for many years, lamented the use of such imagery, arguing that people with mental illnesses do not always appear depressed.
-A campaign Time To Change (an anti-stigma campaign) run by Mind and Rethink Mental Illness want to change the way health stories are illustrated in the media and have called it ‘Get The Picture’.
+An anti-stigma campaign ‘Time To Change’ run by mental health charities, Mind and Rethink Mental Illness, wants to change the way these stories are illustrated and have called it ‘Get The Picture’.

-A report by Mind said media coverage has a direct impact on the lives of people diagnosed with psychiatric disorders.
+A report by Mind revealed media coverage has a direct impact on the lives of people diagnosed with psychiatric disorders.
 The charity surveyed 515 people suffering from a range of mental illnesses about their feelings on press coverage.

-For example, the German wings co-pilot Andreas Lubitz deliberately sought to crash the plane into the side of the French Alps, killing 150 people in the process.
-Unsurprisingly, this has been met in justifiable horror and outrage from the public and media alike, yet some newspapers jumped to conclusions linking depression with violence and murder.
-It must be noted that at the time of the crash, it was never confirmed he had depression, it was merely speculation.
-When it did emerge he had a history of depression and had been seen by a doctor, this played on the fears of the public, resulting in yet more widespread panic and further stigmatisation of mental health.
+Unsurprisingly, what Lubitz did was met in justifiable horror and outrage from the public and media alike, yet some jumped to conclusions linking depression with violence and murder.
+It must be noted that at the time of the crash, it was never confirmed he had depression, it was merely speculation, what the AP wanted to avoid.
+When it did emerge he had a history of depression and had been seen by a doctor, this played on the fears of the public, resulting in widespread panic and further subconscious stigmatisation.

 Eliminating the stigma and discrimination is an essential part of improving the quality of life and social inclusion of people who experience these problems.
 The media often perpetuates ignorance and fear through embellished and incorrect reporting.
 At worst, the headlines mentioned carry derogatory language such as ‘nutter’, ‘killer’ or ‘schizo,’ whilst evidently linking violence.